geminiplanetimager/gpi_pipeline/documentation/ifs/steps/persistence.rst

 Observed Effect and Relevant Physics:
 ---------------------------------------

 Image persistence is effect of the observed flux of previous images impacting the following observations as an elevated dark current (see Figure 1).
-Persistence has always been a constant problem of HgCdTe arrays and although the GPI array was chosen in part due to it's low persistence, a correction is still required in order to obtain high-precision photometry.
+Persistence has always been a constant problem of HgCdTe arrays and although the GPI array was chosen in part due to its low persistence, a correction is still required in order to obtain high-precision photometry.
 It should be noted that many misconceptions exist regarding persistence including that it can be attenuated with resets, or that it is a response due to detector saturation, when in fact every previous image, saturated or not, will leave persistence in the following images.
 The amount of persistence and whether or not a correction is necessary, is dependent upon the previous images and the exposure times of the science images of interest.

 .. figure:: persistence_mod.png
 	:width: 150pt